cdoig4/Colin-Patty_User_Guide/docs/Task-2.md

 ### Overview

 This section here will instruct you how to set your own email signatures and identities when replying and sending emails :e-mail: .
-By doing so, you'll be able to easily respond to emails knowing that your contact information and designation is always included at the bottom of each email.
+By doing so, you'll be able to easily respond to emails knowing that your contact information and name is always included at the bottom of each email.

 ### Setting Your Signature